Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Suppliments/provingSetEquality.md

 \end{aligned}
 $$

-Since the two sets are subsets of each other, then we know that the two sets must be equal, **Q.E.D.**.
+Since the two sets are subsets of each other, then we know that the two sets must be equal, **Q.E.D.**

 This method (while bland), is a very straightforward and easy way to show sets are equal to each other.